rmwferguson/CV/CV.md

 __society for general Microbiology, Spring conference__ (2012) Dublin.
 Inﬂuence of stress events on microbial communities in anaerobic digesters.

 ### Posters

+__ISME 17__ (2018) leipzig.
+The influence of size on microbial dispersal at the local and landscape level.

 __International Symposium on Applied Microbiology and Molecular Biology in Oil Systems 6__ (2017) San Diego.
 The Variable Influence of Dispersant on Degradation of Oil Hydrocarbons in Subarctic Deep-Sea Sediments at Low Temperatures (0–5 °C).